ahja-itu/SEC1/exercise2/README.md

 - [ ] Add mutual TLS
   - [ ] [Generate certs](https://kevinhoffman.medium.com/mutual-tls-over-grpc-with-elixir-a071d514deb3) for both Alice and Bob:
   - [ ] Configure [HTTPoison to work with mutual TLS](https://elixirforum.com/t/2-way-ssl-mutual-tls-with-httpoison-and-hackney/31206/6)
+  - [ ] Probably need to also look at [this](https://michaelviveros.medium.com/mutual-tls-in-elixir-part-1-httpoison-b8a727669d88) article for mutual TLS
 - [ ] Add more logging to server module
 - [ ] General code clean up:
   - [ ] Make sure that all commitment business goes through the `Commitment` module